erricrr/instrument_classification/README.md

 ![Screenshot 3](ui_screenshots/screenshot-3.png)
 ![Screenshot 4](ui_screenshots/screenshot-4.png) -->

-## Model and Data
+## Dataset

-**Dataset**: The training data comes from the [MusicNet dataset on Kaggle](https://www.kaggle.com/datasets/imsparsh/musicnet-dataset), which is pre-split into training and test folders.
+The training data comes from the **MusicNet** dataset on **Kaggle**, which is pre-split into training and test folders.
 Although MusicNet contains labels for 11 instruments in the training set, only 7 instruments are labeled in the test set.
 As a result, the model was trained to identify the following instruments:

 1. Piano
 2. Violin